dylanmcdiarmid/virtual-dom-docs-wip/thunk.md

 setTimeout(function() {
     // Here we change the surrounding container, but the Thunk will stay the same.
     // And because state.bg hasn't changed, none of the Book Table's children (such as the table rows)
-    // will be compared against each other. diff will see that var changedContainer = new VNode("div",
+    // will be compared against each other. var changedContainer = new VNode("div",
       { id: "container", style: { border: "2px solid black", width: "300px" }},
       [getBookTableThunk(state.bg)])